nlsfrtgr/DTFF-Final-Project/README.md

     .
-    ├── data                # Data used for our analysis ├── src                 # Code that performs analysis │   └── output              # Charts outputted from code
+    ├── data                # Data used for our analysis ├── src                 # Code that performs analysis
-	├── temp                # Files of previous project
-    │   └── reports          # Research from previous project
+    |	└── output              # Charts outputted from code
     |── text                 # Documentation files
     │   ├── presentation        # Presentation of project
     │   └── report            # Report of project